How Insurance AI Chatbots Are Improving Customer Experience

 Tara, the interactive smart bot from SImpleSolve can prompt agents in real-time about high-risk concentrations just as the agent is quoting new business or she could alert that the NB the agent is quoting to was a prior insured with claims.
 Agents are expected to know it all - the specification of various insurance policies, their coverage, premiums, pricing, term limits, and renewal process.
 It is difficult for agents to keep up with product updates because there is other information that is coming in as well.
 They are expected to keep track of promotions, discounts, and new announcements.
 They often are bombarded with information from emails, portal notifications, and more.
 In this sea of noise, it can get challenging to find the information when they need it instantly.

-Smart BOTS like Tara, can automate routine tasks and trigger transaction workflows with the Bot becoming the interactive display, assisting the agent with stats, show disclaimers relevant to a customer and upselling based on data in the insurance application.
+Smart BOTS like Tara, can automate routine tasks and trigger transaction workflows with the Bot becoming the interactive display, assisting the agent with stats, showing disclaimers relevant to a customer, and upselling based on data in the insurance application.

 Self-servicing through embedded chatbots on insurance portals